dshpark/dshpark.github.io/_pages/research.md

 <details>
   <summary>Abstract</summary>

   We evaluate an unconditional cash transfer program implemented by the NGO GiveDirectly.
 We work in 600 rural villages in Liberia and Malawi, with half receiving transfers of $250-750 per household.
-We investigate cash effects on a host of household welfare outcomes such as food security, expenditure, wealth, psychosocial well being and intimate partner violence.
-Our preliminary results show significant effects on most of our pre-specified primary outcomes, about 18 months after households received their first transfers.
-We also examine the dynamic effects of cash transfers via monthly phone surveys which started before the first transfers and continued for more than two years.
-We find that the effect of cash on household expenditure dissipates quickly, and is not significant at endline.
-We also find that the effect on food security is diminishing over time, though the effects are still significant at endline.
+We investigate cash effects on a host of household welfare outcomes.
+Our preliminary results show significant effects on most of our primary outcomes, about 18 months after households received their first transfers.
+We also examine the dynamic effects of cash transfers via monthly phone surveys over two years.
+We find that the effect of cash on household expenditures dissipates quickly.
+We also find that the effect on food security diminishes over time, though the effects are still significant two years later.
 </details>
 <br/>
 **"Going the Extra Mile: Remoteness, Input Adoption, and the Role of Subsidies"** (with [Shilpa Aggarwal](https://aggarwalshilpa.wixsite.com/home), [Dahyeon Jeong](https://dahyeonjeong.com/), [Naresh Kumar](https://sites.google.com/ucsc.edu/nkumar/), [Jonathan Robinson](https://people.ucsc.edu/~jmrtwo/), and [Alan Spearot](https://people.ucsc.edu/~aspearot/)). <br/>